Are External French Doors Energy Efficient?

 Arguably the easiest is to place an obstacle behind the door, thus restricting the flow of heat – curtains, for example.
 The heavier, the better.

-As wooden doors age, they’re prone to warping in response to heat, light and moisture.
+As wooden traditional french doors age, they’re prone to warping in response to heat, light and moisture.
 This is because the fibres expand and contract, unevenly changing shape.

-One way around this to choose engineered timber doors, instead of doors constructed from a solid piece of wood.
+One way to combat this is to opt for engineered timber doors, instead of doors constructed from a solid piece of wood.
 Engineered doors incorporate multiple wooden panels into one structure.
 This means that warping occurs in isolated areas, preventing any one area from experiencing significant shape change.

 If you have old French doors that now have gaps around the edges which are causing draughts, you might get some relief by replacing the door’s rubber (or foam) seals.
 You can also place a draught-excluder at the foot of the door, and close up any remaining gaps using sealant.